 Legends of Golf at Big Cedar Lodge

-The Bass Pro Shops Legends of Golf returns April 22-28, 2019.
-Join us this spring for the sixth playing of the Bass Pro Shops® Legends of Golf® at Big Cedar Lodge.
+The Bass Pro Shops Legends of Golf returns April 2020.
+Join us for the seventh playing of the Bass Pro Shops® Legends of Golf® at Big Cedar Lodge.
 As always, the greatest legends of golf will be here for one of the premier tournaments on the PGA TOUR® Champions schedule.
 For updates, tickets and the latest details on this can’t-miss event, check out BigCedarLegends.com.

 Before you experience the courses that make up America’s Next Great Golf Destination, take a hole-by-hole tour to prepare yourself for the splendor that is Big Cedar Golf.

 Hole 1 · Par 5

 This relatively short par 5 requires a tee shot down the left side of the fairway challenging sand bunkers guarding the left edge to have the best angle to approach the front of the green if a player wishes to go for it in two shots.

 A medium length par 3 playing uphill to an elevated green.
 Wind will be a factor into the green guarded by deep greenside sand bunkers short right and long left.

 A tee shot short just to the right of the left side fairway sand bunker of this short par 4 will provide the best angle of approach into an elevated green protected by greenside sand bunkers left and right.

 This ridgetop dogleg right par 4 requires an accurate uphill tee shot toward a framing left side fairway bunker to have a good look at the green.
 The approach into the green is downhill and wind must be taken into consideration.

 Hole 5 · Par 4